Mia in the Community

 Hope’s youth-led program exploring food systems, place, and personal narrative through photography.
 The Food, Land, and Community team at Hope conducts year-round activities related to growing, harvesting, and sharing food.
 This project is an endeavor that puts youth in the center of their own food stories.

-The group will be co-facilitated by Ryan Stopera, a professional photographer and videographer and Abé (uh-bee) Levine, a garden educator at Hope and writer.
+The group was co-facilitated by Ryan Stopera, a professional photographer and videographer and Abé (uh-bee) Levine, a garden educator at Hope and writer.

 Power of Vision Murals